Endpoint security is the practice of protecting an enterprise’s network by securing its endpoints against cyberattacks.

 Types of Endpoint Security

-Endpoint security includes cybersecurity solutions such as endpoint protection (EPP), endpoint detection and response (EDR), mobile threat defense (MTD), identity access management (IAM) and extended detection and response (XDR) as well as antivirus and firewall services.
+Endpoint security includes cybersecurity solutions such as Endpoint Protection (EPP), Endpoint Detection and Response (EDR), Mobile Threat Defense (MTD), User and Entity Behavior Analytics (UEBA), and Extended Detection and Response (XDR) as well as antivirus and firewall services.

 Endpoint security is critical to ensure against the theft or loss of enterprise and customer data, avoid costs associated with recovering from a cyberattack, relieve IT departments of the burden of monitoring for and addressing cyberthreats and comply with government and industry regulations.